-We do not provide special change in control benefits to our Named Officers and none of our employment agreements contain such a provision.
-Our only change in control arrangement applies to all of our employees who are eligible to participate in our 2006 Plan, and our 2008 Plan, if adopted.
-Upon a change in control, all outstanding options will vest immediately and become fully exercisable.
-The employment agreements for Dr. Brisbin, Ms. McCamant and Ms. Gant also provide for severance benefits upon termination by us without cause or by the Named Officer for good reason, each as described below.
+As noted above, outstanding options issued under our 2006 Plan or our 2008 Plan will vest immediately and become fully exercisable upon a change in control of us to the extent such outstanding awards are not substituted or assumed in connection with the transaction.
+The employment agreements for Dr. Brisbin, Ms. Gant and Mr. Tipermas also provide for severance benefits upon termination by us without cause or by the Named Executive Officer for good reason, each as described below.

-Brisbin.
-If Dr. Brisbin's employment is terminated by us without cause or by Dr. Brisbin for good reason (as those terms are defined in the agreement), Dr. Brisbin will receive severance compensation in an amount equal to his then-current annual base salary through the end of the term of his employment agreement plus health benefits for such period.
+Dr. Brisbin.
+If Dr. Brisbin's employment is terminated by us without cause or by Dr. Brisbin for good reason (as those terms are defined in the employment agreement), Dr. Brisbin will receive severance compensation in an amount equal to his then-current annual base salary through the end of the term of his employment agreement plus health benefits for such period.
 However, if Dr. Brisbin breaches his non-competition or non-solicitation obligations under his employment agreement at any time, he will no longer be entitled to receive any unpaid severance benefits.
-Had Dr. Brisbin's employment been terminated by us without cause or by Dr. Brisbin for good reason on December 28, 2007, Dr. Brisbin would have been entitled to full pay and benefits through April 2, 2010, the value of which we estimate at approximately \$582,203.